josedamianm/AI_Server/readme.md

 5. Add the key to the `tsauthkey` file.
 6. Make the file only readable by the user: `chmod 600 ~/.config/tsauthkey`

-## DNS

-You will need to add a CNAME record to your DNS for the domain you want to use.
-I am using Cloudflare, but you can use any DNS provider.
-The record should point to your server's public IP address.
+### Install Tailscale on server

+1. Go to Machines
+2. Click Add Device and choose Linux Server.
+3. Click Generate Install Script.
+4. Copy the script and run on your VPS.
+5. Run `sudo tailscale up`

 ## n8n

 1. Navigate into the n8n directory: `cd homelab/n8n`
-2. Copy the example.env file to .env: `cp example.env .env`
+2. Review the .env file created by prep.sh
-3. Edit the .env file.

    a. `N8N_HOST` should be the hostname of your server.
    b.  `WEBHOOK_URL` should be the URL of your server.
-In my case they are the same.
    c. `GENERIC_TIMEZONE` should be your timezone.
+You'll need to update this.

 4. Start the n8n container: `docker compose up -d`

 ## Caddy

-When I setup Caddy in the first video, I used a simpler method.
-You may want to review this then skip on to caddy2 later on.

-Edit the caddyfile/Caddyfile and replace n.mydomain.com with your chosen domain name.

-Then start up the server with `docker compose up -d`
+1. Navigate to the caddy directory: `cd ~/homelab/caddy`
+2. prep.sh copied Caddyfile.example to Caddyfile and updated all the hostnames using your domain.
+3. Edit the .env file and add your Cloudflare API Token.
+If you are not using Cloudflare for your domain's DNS, you have some research to do.

+To get the Cloudflare API token:

+1. Login to the Cloudflare dashboard
+2. In the left sidebar, click Manage Account.
+3. Click Account API Tokens.
+4. Create a new token.
+    a.
+Permissions should be Zone, Zone, Edit, and Zone, DNS, Edit.
+    b.
+Update Zone Resources to point to the domain used in prep.sh
+5. When it shows you the token, copy it and paste it into the .env file.

+Finally run `docker compose up -d`.
+This takes a bit to run.
+It is building a new version of Caddy with support for Cloudflare.

 ## Watchtower

 This will update all the containers to the latest version every day at 4am

-1. Navigate into the watchtower directory: `cd homelab/watchtower`
+1. Navigate into the watchtower directory: `cd ~/homelab/watchtower`
 2. Edit the .env file and change the `TZ` to where ever you are.
 3. Start the watchtower container: `docker compose up -d`

+## Karakeep

+Hopefully you have added the Tailscale app to your local machine, or wherever you have Ollama installed.
+You will need to edit ~/homelab/karakeep/.env` ane change OLLAMA_BASE_URL to that machine with port 11434.
+Then make sure you have gemma3:12b, llava, and embeddinggemma:latest models pulled.

+Then run `docker compose up -d`